 Seoul Public Transportation

 It is without a doubt that Seoul has one of the best public transportation systems in the world.
-The taxis are relatively cheap, especially by Western standards, and more applications such as KakaoTaxi are popping up all the time to make traveling by taxi safer for travelers.
+The taxis are relatively cheap, especially by Western standards, and more applications such as KakaoTaxi are constantly popping up, so it’s safer to travel by taxi for travelers.

-Seoul also has an extensive bus network, with the designated color of the bus telling you what type of routes they run.
-Green buses only run through shorter routes between a few designated neighborhoods.
+The city also has an extensive bus network, with the designated color of the bus telling you what type of routes they run.
+For example, green buses only run through shorter routes between a few designated neighborhoods.

 Blue buses go for longer distances, from one side of Seoul to another.

-Lastly, Seoul has a magnificent subway network that only comes with one flaw: at the moment, it doesn’t run around the clock.
-Not only can you reach just about any destination within Seoul by subway, you can also reach just outside of the main Seoul areas including but not limited to Incheon, Suwon, Ilsan, and Pyeongtaek.
+Lastly, the Seoul station has a magnificent subway network that only comes with a flaw: at the moment, it doesn’t run around the clock.
+As a result, not only can you reach just about any destination within the city by subway, but you can also reach just outside of the main Seoul areas including but not limited to Incheon, Suwon, Ilsan, and Pyeongtaek.

 Busan Public Transportation

-Just like Seoul, Busan has an excellently designed subway network system that you can use to reach nearly every destination on your list – or at least the bus stop from where you can take the bus to reach that destination.
+Busan also has an excellently designed subway network system that you can use to reach nearly every destination on your list – or at least the bus stop from where you can ride the bus to reach that destination.

-As Busan is much smaller than Seoul, there are fewer lines, making it easier to learn to navigate it.
-The bus network is also broad enough that you don’t have to stress about getting to where you want to go.
+As Busan is much smaller than Seoul, fewer lines make it easier to learn to navigate it.
+The bus network is also broad enough that you don’t have to stress about getting to where you wish to go.
 However, it is advised to check the route before hopping on board.

 Train Travel in South Korea